pythonph/pycon-2015/_sources/past-pycons.txt

 PyCon PH 2014 was held at De La Salle University on February 22-23.
-It was the second Philippines PyCon and the first PyCon hosted after the `incorporation of Python.PH.<https://twitter.com/pythonph/status/395056474658844672>`_ PyCon 2014 was a huge success with attendees from around the
+It was the second Philippines PyCon and the first PyCon hosted after the `incorporation of Python.PH <https://twitter.com/pythonph/status/395056474658844672>`_ PyCon 2014 was a huge success with attendees from around the
 Philippines, as well as foreign guests.

 During PyCon 2014, we paid respect to Malcolm Tredinnick, a PyCon 2012 speaker,